 - If it’s a website, is it professional-looking?
 Is there a real business address and phone number listed on the site?
 Look out for the addresses in Asia or in developing countries as this often is a BIG counterfeit warning sign.

 - Does the seller have a very large assortment of various Murano Glass products?
-Always try to find the sellers that specialize in and know Murano Glass and beware of the large and faceless web portals selling lots of items unrelated to each other.
+Always try to find the sellers that specialize in and know Murano Glass.
+Beware of the large and faceless web portals selling lots of items unrelated to each other.

 - Does the online seller have lots of things in stock?
 Can they pick out a piece with specific patterns/colors at your request?
 If yes, they probably have their own warehouse.
 If not – they are drop-shippers, which means they have an agreement with other companies to ship to their customers, while never actually seeing the products they sell.
 Steer clear of such drop-shippers.